cobuildlab/cobuildlab-web/src/pages/development-blog/how-to-create-a-function-Triggers-in-8base.md

 <https://docs.8base.com/8base-console/custom-functions/triggers>

+### 1. Create an account at 8base

+In a previous article we saw in depth everything necessary to create an account and configuration, you can review the article [here](connect-to-8base-and-make-a-query.md)

-### 1. Install the 8base CLI and Authenticate
+### 2. Install the 8base CLI and Authenticate

     npm install -g 8base-cli
     8base login

-### 2. Creating the project and custom functions
+### 3. Creating the project and custom functions

     8base init . --functions=trigger:myCustomResolver

-### 3. Installing dependencies and configuring the workspace
+### 4. Installing dependencies and configuring the workspace

     npm install
     8base configure